-In year requests will be considered by the Governing Body but will initially be co-ordinated by the Local Authority.
+In year requests will be considered by the Board of Trustees but will initially be co-ordinated by the Local Authority.
 Any decisions with respect to admissions are made with reference to the same criteria as for the Year 7 placements.